3dem/emhub/docs/developer_guide/workers.rst

             }
         });

-First, in line 2 all input values are retrieved from the form.
-Then in line 6 the *acquisition* object is prepared as expected by the server REST endpoint.
+First, on line 2, all input values are retrieved from the form.
+Then, on line 6, the *acquisition* object is prepared as expected by the server REST endpoint.
-In line 15, an initial task *monitor* is defined, and in line 24, an extra task *otf_test* is added if the *otf_folder* has a non-empty value.
-The second parameter of the tasks is the hostname where it will be executed.
-In this case it is provided by the user in the session form.
+On line 15, an initial task *monitor* is defined, and an extra task *otf_test* is added on line 24 if the *otf_folder* has a non-empty value.
+The second parameter of the tasks is the hostname where they will be executed, which the user provides in the session form.

-Finally, in line 35, the AJAX request is sent to create a new session.
-If the result is successful, the page is reloaded or an error is shown otherwise.
+Finally, on line 35, the AJAX request is sent to create a new session.
+If the result is successful, the page is reloaded, or an error is shown otherwise.

 The Content Function
 ....................

-To render that template page, it is needed the *create_session_form*, that should provide all the data required.
+ To render the template page, the *create_session_form* is needed, which should provide all the required data.
 This function should be provided in the `extra/data_content.py <https://github.com/3dem/emhub/blob/devel/extras/test/data_content.py>`_ file.

 .. code-block:: python
     :caption: Content function in extra/data_content.py